IABTechLab/uid2docs/docs/portal/team-members.md

    - Job Function
    - Role: For information about roles, see [User Roles](#user-roles).

    **Note**: You cannot update the email for an existing team member.
 If you need to change the email, add a new team member using the new email.
 This ensures that the email verification process is correctly followed.
+In this scenario, remember to also delete the existing entry with the old email address.
 1. Save the changes.

 ## Remove a Team Member